Submissions are open for ISSUE 2 until April 15, 2021.

 Please direct all submissions towards email@example.com with the subject line SUBMIT - [NAME], [GENRE].
 Unless solicited, we ask that all work be previously unpublished; we do not consider work published on social media or personal blogs to be previously published.
 We love cover letters, but we understand if you don't.
 However, please attach a short third-person biography with your submission.

 Simultaneous submissions are both accepted and encouraged, but if your work is accepted elsewhere, please let us know!
 If your work is rejected, we ask that you wait until the next reading period to submit, unless unless we explicitly request to see more of your work.
 If your work is accepted, we ask that you wait one reading period before submitting again (e.g. if you are published in Issue 1, please wait until Issue 3 to submit again).

 Upon acceptance, we ask that you grant [sub]liminal first North American publishing rights.
 All rights return to the writer after publication, but we ask that [sub]liminal is credited if your work is reprinted or republished.

 We accept all forms and genres of art, and some general guidelines are listed below.
 As a rule, we do not tolerate and reserve the right to ignore work that contains racism, homophobia, NSFW (not safe for work), etc. content.
-Currently, we hope to respond to art submissions in a week, and writing submissions with feedback in two weeks.
+Currently, we hope to respond to art submissions in a week, and writing submissions in two weeks.
 After a month has passed, feel free to query.